IvannKurchenko/blog-data-prototyping/POST.md

 ```

 Looks better now, but still is not good enough.
 We can spot two other problems in this code:
-- Prototype instantiation remain tedious, while this is writing simple code, which can be generated for us.\
+- Prototype instantiation remains tedious, while this is writing simple code, which can be generated for us.\
  `Shapeless` type classes derivation capabilities can help to solve this task.

-- Using `copy` is not composable: if we want to apply same transformation but for different objects, we would need repeat same `copy` invocation.\
+- Using `copy` is not composable: if we want to apply the same transformation but for different objects, we would need to repeat the same `copy` invocation.\
   Answer to this problem - optics, `Monocle` in particular.

 ## Prototype instantiation
-In order to instantiate any case class prototype we need to instantiate it with some "default" values, such `""` for string,
+In order to instantiate any case class prototype, we need to instantiate it with some "default" values, such `""` for string,
-`0` for integers, `None` for options and so on.
+`0` for integers, `None` for options, and so on.
 [shapeless](https://github.com/milessabin/shapeless) is a perfect tool to solve this.
-Generating such prototype instance,
+Generating such prototype instance
 sounds like similar deriving type class, which shapeless perfectly does.
 In our case, `Prototype` type class should return
 the prototype value.